ROL Cruise recommends…

 A diminutive town with plenty to offer

-The Falklands’ British heritage is realised through red telephone boxes and traditional English pubs in Port Stanley, plus the familiar Victorian architecture of the police station and town hall.
+The Falklands’ British heritage is realised through red telephone boxes and traditional English pubs in Stanley, plus the familiar Victorian architecture of the police station and town hall.
 These buildings nestle alongside pretty houses with brightly coloured roofs and decorated woodwork - a common spectacle on the islands.

 You can find out more about the Falklands, including the 1982 conflict, at the Historic Dockside Museum.
 Elsewhere, be sure to pay a visit to Christ Church Cathedral, a place of worship guarded by the Whalebone Arch.
 One of the islands’ most iconic landmarks, the arch was constructed from the jawbones of two blue whales in 1933.